silelis/ENIGMA2_Subs_downloader/README.md

 # subs-downloader
 Subtitle Downloader v.
 0.34.3 2013-01-27

-Enigma2 plugin which downloads subtitle to Your movie written in Python.
+Enigma2 plugin which downloads subtitle to Your movie.
+Written in Python 2.7.

 Homepage:  http://code.google.com/p/subs-downloader/ - Due to Google Code services termination I have moved my project to github.
 This repo contains last plugin version which is also source code.